A Survey on QoE-oriented Wireless Resources Scheduling: Discussion: Challenges, Issues Future Directions

 The scheduling methods referred above perform resource allocation and/or prioritization at the wireless MAC/physical layer level, which is the scope of this work.
-Nevertheless, there are also QoE-aware algorithms that, although taking into consideration the wireless channel specificities, they permit to preserve an entirely standard and application-layer unaware physical/MAC operation --- for instance, algorithms that run above the MAC layer and which arrange suitably the order of the data units delivered to this layer; more examples and details can be found in \citep{bib:unaware_1,bib:unaware_4,bib:unaware_2,bib:unaware_5,bib:unaware_2016b,bib:unaware_2016a,bib:vulkan,bib:kumar_sur,bib:unaware_2016d,bib:unaware_2016c,bib:ratio_req}.
+Nevertheless, there are also QoE-aware algorithms that, although taking into consideration the wireless channel specificities, they permit to preserve an entirely standard and application-layer unaware physical/MAC operation --- for instance, algorithms that run above the MAC layer and which arrange suitably the order of the data units delivered to this layer; more examples and details can be found in \citep{bib:unaware_1,bib:unaware_4,bib:unaware_2,bib:unaware_5,bib:unaware_2016b,bib:unaware_2016a,bib:vulkan,bib:kumar_sur,bib:unaware_2016d,bib:unaware_2016c,bib:ratio_req,bib:extra_2019_d,bib:natal_1}.

 Taking into account the scheduling strategies surveyed herein, video streaming is clearly the application that can benefit more from QoE-aware schedulers.
 In addition, this will keep being an important topic of research, since not only video streaming is now the most popular application on the Internet, having been responsible for 59\% of the entire mobile data traffic at the end of 2017, but also it is foreseen that over three-fourths (79\%) of the worldwide mobile data traffic will be video by 2022 \citep{bib:cisco}.
-Moreover, some authors already suggested that multimedia services should be priced based on the QoE rather than based on the transmitted binary data \citep{bib:price_qoe}.
+Moreover, as depicted in Fig.~\ref{fig:traffic_growth}, global mobile data traffic will grow 7-fold from 2017 to 2022, a compound annual growth rate of 46\%, thus reaching 77.5 exabytes per month by 2022, up from 11.5 exabytes per month in 2017, which means that mobile data traffic will grow 2.0 times faster than fixed traffic from 2017 to 2022.
+On top of that, some authors already suggested that multimedia services should be priced based on the QoE rather than based on the transmitted binary data \citep{bib:price_qoe}.

 Nevertheless, it was also seen that a scheduling algorithm and its underlying QoE estimation model need to be careful adjusted for each application, since the user's perception regarding different applications is influenced by different factors.
 In other words, a ``one-fits-all'' solution for wireless resource schedulers is not feasible when QoE comes into action, as quality expectations are highly service dependent, which means that scheduling strategies should always take into account the intended application.
 As a rule of thumb, schedulers should try to avoid buffer emptiness when dealing with video streaming, they should reduce the delay as much as possible for VoIP and web browsing services, whereas if they are unaware of the application, then serving the best possible throughput for each user is the most reasonable option.